A reader emailed me to ask this question:

 You might think women would be a safe term.
 But there are women who want to know why they are not being called ladies.

-Ty, my suggestion is that you find out how the women/ladies/girls at work want to be addressed.
+My suggestion is that you find out how the women/ladies/girls at work want to be addressed.
 Then recognize that it will change with changes in the group.
-So call them "team members."
+So call them “team members.”

-To my female readers: Most men who write to me with this type of question, as Ty did, write because they have been criticized for their language.
+To my female readers: Most men who write to me with this type of question, as this reader did, write because they have been criticized for their language.
 Let’s not criticize.
 Let’s all assume the best motives of the men–and women–we work with.
 And when we disagree with their approach, let’s share our preferences rather than implying that they are wrong.
 It’s nearly impossible to be right when people have such differing views.

 Note: I live and work on the liberal West Coast of the United States, and my experiences are limited by geography, age, and status.
-Please share your opinions.